Remember 2015? It was certainly an eventful year.

-Income vs. value vs. growth stocks: This is a personal preference rather than general best practice.
-I personally like to hold a mix of income, value and growth stocks because they serve different purposes.
+Income vs. value vs. growth stocks: This is a personal preference rather than a general best practice.
+I personally like to hold a mix of income, value, and growth stocks because they serve different purposes.

-Growth stocks: growth companies are ones that have the potential to skyrocket within a short period of time.
-They tend to be newer, more innovative (usually disrupting an industry) and focusing on expansion rather than profit.
+- Growth stocks: growth companies have the potential to skyrocket within a short period of time.
+They tend to be newer, more innovative (usually disrupting an industry), and focus on expansion rather than profit.
 The endgame: massive returns on capital.